teiesti/proxy/README.md

 proxy
 =====

-Provides high-performance algorithms and data structures for proxy objects.
+Provides high-level algorithms and data structures for proxy objects.